 Our training is informed by real-world experience, not just theory.
 Our approach is built on the fundamental principle of defense in depth, layers of defense, because true security comes from multiple protective measures working together.

-I'm based in Colorado and have spent nearly two decades working in technology across IT, infrastructure, cybersecurity, and systems engineering.
+Hello!
+My name is Zach and I'm based in Colorado where I have spent nearly two decades working in technology across IT, infrastructure, cybersecurity, and systems engineering.
 I developed an enjoyment for teaching at Apple, oddly enough, breaking down complex topics for people who just needed it to make sense.
 That stuck with me.
 I still enjoy speaking and teaching whenever the opportunity is right.

 This site is a place where I share tools, training, and content I wish I'd had earlier in my career.
 If anything here has been helpful to you, I'd genuinely love to hear about it.
 And if you've got constructive feedback on how to make it better, I welcome that too.
 Reach out anytime.